john-carroll-sw/coffee-chat-voice-assistant/README.md

 # Coffee Chat Voice Assistant

-Coffee Chat Voice Assistant is an advanced, voice-driven ordering system leveraging Azure OpenAI GPT-4o Realtime API and Azure AI Speech to recreate the authentic experience of ordering coffee from a friendly café barista.
+Coffee Chat Voice Assistant is an advanced, voice-driven ordering system leveraging Azure OpenAI GPT-4o Realtime API to recreate the authentic experience of ordering coffee from a friendly café barista.
 This system provides natural conversations to deliver engaging and intuitive responses, ensuring a seamless and enjoyable user experience.
 With real-time transcription, every spoken word is captured and displayed, ensuring clarity and accessibility.

 As users place their orders, live updates are dynamically reflected on the screen, allowing them to see their selections build in real time.
 By simulating a true-to-life customer interaction, Coffee Chat Voice Assistant highlights the transformative potential of AI to enhance convenience and personalize the customer experience, creating a uniquely interactive and intuitive journey, adaptable for various industries and scenarios.